Order of the Elephant: History

 A Danish religious confraternity called the Fellowship of the Mother of God, limited to about fifty members of the Danish aristocracy, was founded during the reign of Christian I during the 15th century.
 The badge of the confraternity showed the Virgin Mary holding her Son within a crescent moon and surrounded with the rays of the sun, and was hung from a collar of links in the form of elephants much like the present collar of the Order.
 After the Reformation in 1536 the confraternity died out, but a badge in the form of an elephant with his profile on its right side was still awarded by Frederick II.
 This latter badge may have been inspired by the badge of office of the chaplain of the confraternity which is known to have been in the form of an elephant.
 The order was instituted in its current form on 1 December 1693 by King Christian V as having only one class consisting of only 30 noble knights in addition to the Grand Master (i.e., the king) and his sons.
 The statutes of the order were amended in 1958 by a Royal Ordinance so that both men and women could be members of the order.

 The elephant and castle design derives from the howdah, a carriage that is mounted in the back of an elephant.
 This type of carriage was mostly utilized in the Indian subcontinent, and the Danish knew about and thus had the ability to adopt this design since they ruled certain parts of India as part of their small colonial empire.
 The unfamiliar Indian howdah has been replaced in this instance by a familiar European castle, although the Indian rider has been kept on the elephant.

 Composition

 The Danish monarch is the head of the order.
 The members of the royal family are members of the order, and foreign heads of state are also inducted.
 In very exceptional circumstances a commoner may also be admitted.
-The most recent member of the order who was neither a current or former head of state nor royal was Mærsk Mc-Kinney Møller, a leading industrialist and philanthropist.
+The most recent member of the order who was neither a current nor former head of state nor royal was Mærsk Mc-Kinney Møller, a leading industrialist and philanthropist.

 The order of the Elephant has one class: Knight of the Order of the Elephant (Ridder af Elefantordenen, usually abbreviated as R.E. in letters et cetera).
 Knights of the order are granted a place in the 1st Class of the Danish order of precedence.